 To roast the jalapeno for the cornbread, see my post on Fire Roasted Salsa.
 I generally buy more jalapenos than I need (Aldi sells them in packages by the dozen) and roast them all at once, then put the extra in the freezer in small ziplocs.
 That makes it easy peasy to use roasted jalapeno in just about any recipe.

 This recipe has a surprise ingredient.
-Canned crean corn.
-I’ve gone my whole life without resorting to adding creamed corn to my cornbread – I mean, as far as veggies go, creamed corn isn’t high on my list.
+Canned cream corn.
+I’ve gone my whole life without resorting to adding creamed corn to my cornbread – I mean, as far as veggies go, creamed corn isn’t high on my list unless it’s homemade.
 Now I’m wondering why I haven’t before – the results were incredible.

 You’ll always want to look for deals on canned vegetables and use a coupon on top of the sale.
 Prices are generally lowest in the late summer and fall.
-I rarely see cornmeal on sale, but when you bring any type of flour or cornmeal into your home, put it in the freezer for three days…just in case!
+I rarely see cornmeal on sale.
+When you bring any type of flour or cornmeal into your home, put it in the freezer for three days…just in case!

 Jalapeno Cheddar Cornbread